CTP-Ethiopia/www.ctpethiopia.org/exampleSite/content/_index.md

 ---
-title: 'Homepage'
+title: Homepage
-meta_title: 'Hugo Serif Theme'
+meta_title: CTP Ethiopia Inc.
-description: "Serif is a modern business theme for Hugo."
+description: Counseling and Test Preparation (CTP) is an educational program founded by Columbia University students that provides comprehensive SAT preparation, college counseling, and internship guidance for students in Ethiopia.
-intro_image: "images/illustrations/pointing.svg"
+intro_image: images/illustrations/pointing.svg
 intro_image_absolute: true
 intro_image_hide_on_mobile: true

 ---

-# Serif - A Hugo Business Theme.
+# CTP Ethiopia Inc. - Counseling and Test Preparation.

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Counseling and Test Preparation (CTP) is an educational program founded by Columbia University students that provides comprehensive SAT preparation, college counseling, and internship guidance for students in Ethiopia.